hatfieldlibrary/dspace_migration_python/README.md

 3. The local DSpace metadata fields assigned to administrative and application-specific metadata are provisional.
 4. We have not considered workflow details for during and after the migration period.

+For exist-db, metadata is extracted from the mets file.
+The current implementation should extract all relevant data and add default values as defined in configuration.
+Full text is extracted from the fulltext directory for the collection.

 For **saf** documentation, see https://wiki.duraspace.org/display/DSDOC6x/Importing+and+Exporting+Items+via+Simple+Archive+Format

 ## Code Usage